Last updated: May 28, 2023

-The dam is considered a medium sized water storage, with a wall height of 34 metres and length of 232 metres.
+The dam is considered a medium-sized water storage, with a wall height of 34 metres and a length of 232 metres.
 The dam wall is open to the public, with picnic areas and vantage points nearby to enjoy.
 Lake Oberon is also a popular spot for trout fishing.

 |More info:||Oberon Dam|